grandadmiral-thrawn/metQC/_posts/2015-02-03-min_max_checks.markdown

 | >0.52 | 2 | 1 |

 * I have not yet validated these results against the results in the Portal webpage

+####: VANMET 350: DIFFERENCES IN FIVE MINUTE MAX and DAILY MAX.

+* on VANMET, the same september period emerges for having discrepancies between the five minute maximum and daily maximum values.
+* However, the mean difference between the maximum and median relative humidty at VANMET is 20.5 degrees in the maximum values from daily and 20.4 in the version in the five minute data.
+* Only 67 percent of vanmets values are within 10 percent of the mean.

 #### VANMET 250 : DIFFERENCES BETWEEN FIVE-MINUTE MAX and DAILY MAX